blytkerchan/blytkerchan.github.io/_posts/2010-06-26-tpm-and-the-public-domain-c32.markdown

 But let's see what bill C32 has to say about this:

-<blockquote>“technological protection measure”
+<blockquote>“technological protection measure”<br/>
-« mesure technique de protection »
+« mesure technique de protection »<br/>

-“technological protection measure” means any effective technology, device or component that, in the ordinary course of its operation,
+“technological protection measure” means any effective technology, device or component that, in the ordinary course of its operation,<br/>

-(a) controls access to a work, to a performer’s performance fixed in a sound recording or to a sound recording and whose use is authorized by the copyright owner; or
+(a) controls access to a work, to a performer’s performance fixed in a sound recording or to a sound recording and whose use is authorized by the copyright owner; or<br/>

 (b) restricts the doing — with respect to a work, to a performer’s performance fixed in a sound recording or to a sound recording — of any act referred to in section 3, 15 or 18 and any act for which remuneration is payable under section 19.</blockquote>